ml-retrospectives/ml-retrospectives.github.io/_pages/06_faq.md

 ### Q: I'm having trouble writing or uploading my retrospective.
 What should I do?

-A: Reach out and contact Ryan Lowe at *ryan.lowe@mail.mcgill.ca*.
+A: Reach out and contact the team at *ml.retrospectives@gmail.com*.

 ### Q: I have an idea for making this even better!
 What should I do?

-A: Also reach out and contact Ryan Lowe at *ryan.lowe@mail.mcgill.ca*.
+A: Also reach out and contact the team at *ml.retrospectives@gmail.com*.

 ### Q: Who is involved with this project?